 Ingredients

-- 1 tablespoon vegan Worcester sauce Or replace with 1-2 tablespoons of brown sauce or tomato ketchup.
-Or an extra tablespoon of soya sauce.
+- 1 tablespoon vegan Worcestershire sauce [or replace with 1-2 tablespoons of brown sauce or tomato ketchup.
+Or an extra tablespoon of soy sauce.]

 - 2 teaspoons dried mixed herbs